json420/degu/doc/tutorial.rst

 `multiprocessing.Process`_ (which will be automatically terminated when the :class:`degu.misc.TempServer` instance is garbage collected).

-Now we'll need a :class:`degu.client.Client` so we can make connections to our above ``server``:
+Now we'll create a :class:`degu.client.Client` using the :attr:`degu.server.Server.address` attribute from our above ``server``, which will included the random, unprivileged *port* assigned by the kernel:

 >>> from degu.client import Client
 >>> client = Client(server.address)

-A :class:`degu.client.Client` is stateless and thread-safe, and does not itself reference any socket resources.
-In order to make requests, we'll need to create a :class:`degu.client.Connection`, with with we can make one or more
+A :class:`degu.client.Client` is stateless and thread-safe, does not itself reference any socket resources.
+In order to make requests, we'll need to create a :class:`degu.client.Connection` by calling :meth:`degu.client.Client.connect()`:
-requests:

 >>> conn = client.connect()
 >>> conn.request('GET', '/', {}, None)